Address Changes

 - The courses were listed in the official catalog of the college or university from which the credit was earned;

-- Course was composed primarily of degree-seeking college students;
+- The courses were composed primarily of degree-seeking college students;

 - The courses were taught by college or university faculty;